OWRC/interpolants/modelling/waterbudget/data.md

 Historical hourly measurements of air temperature, pressure, relative humidity and wind speed were retrieved from the [ECCC website](https://climate.weather.gc.ca/historical_data/search_historic_data_e.html).
 In total, 46 stations with varying periods of record length and quality were collected.

 The hourly time-series interpolated to each sub-watershed was then aggregated to the 6-hourly-UTC time stepping scheme described above.
-Aggregation of all metrics was accomplished using the Delft-FEWS transformation ["Aggregation: MeanToMean"](https://publicwiki.deltares.nl/display/FEWSDOC/Aggregation+MeanToMean) for $T_a$, $p_a$, $r$ and $u$.
+Aggregation of all metrics was accomplished using the Delft-FEWS transformation [Aggregation: MeanToMean](https://publicwiki.deltares.nl/display/FEWSDOC/Aggregation+MeanToMean) for $T_a$, $p_a$, $r$ and $u$.

 The [Accumulative aggregation](https://publicwiki.deltares.nl/display/FEWSDOC/Aggregation+Accumulative) Delft-FEWS transformation was applied for $E_a$